ECSlidingViewController/ECSlidingViewController/README.md

 ### Storyboards Support

 `ECSlidingViewController` provides KVC compliant properties for setting user defined runtime attributes in Storyboards.
-Do your configuration in Storyboards, and use the built in segue with minimal code.
+Do your configuration in Storyboards, and use the built in segue for transitions.

 This feature is optional and everything can be done programmatically if you wanted.
 Just like any other view controller container, you will most likely use Storyboards with some programmatic customizations.